United States Sixth Fleet: History

 The United States has maintained a naval presence in the Mediterranean since the early 19th century, when U.S. Naval forces first engaged the Barbary pirates to prevent them from interfering with commercial shipping.
 The earliest unit was the Mediterranean Squadron.

 On 1 February 1946, U.S. Naval Forces, Northwest African Waters (NavNAW), was redesignated U.S. Naval Forces, Mediterranean.
 The force was responsible to U.S. Naval Forces, Eastern Atlantic and Mediterranean in London, and had as its flagship a destroyer tender, anchored at Naples, Italy.
-In 1946, President Truman dispatched the battleship Missouri to the Eastern Mediterranean, ostensibly to return the body of Münir Ertegün, former Turkish Ambassador to Washington, back to Istanbul.
+In 1946, President Harry S. Truman dispatched the battleship Missouri to the Eastern Mediterranean, ostensibly to return the body of Münir Ertegün, former Turkish Ambassador to Washington, back to Istanbul.
 However, perhaps a much stronger motive was to demonstrate U.S. power in view of Soviet threats to Turkey and Iran.
 The cruiser Dayton relieved the tender Shenandoah as flagship and began operating with the fleet.
 In June 1946 Fargo, flying the flag of Vice Admiral Bernhard Bieri, Commander, Naval Forces Mediterranean, was despatched to Trieste.

 On 5 September 1946, USS Franklin D. Roosevelt, flying the flag of Rear Admiral John H. Cassady, Commander Carrier Division 1, and accompanied by USS Little Rock, USS Cone, USS New and USS Corry, visited Piraeus, the port of Athens.
 USS Randolph, escorted by USS Fargo and USS Perry, visited Greece in December 1946.

 The title of Naval Forces Mediterranean was changed to Commander Sixth Task Fleet and then, in 1950, Commander, Sixth Fleet.
 Sixth Fleet's NATO guise was the principal player in Exercise Longstep during November 1952.
 In 1957, a naval exercise, Operation Deep Water, took place within the Allied Forces Southern Europe area of responsibility.
 It was conducted by Naval Striking and Support Forces Southern Europe (STRIKFORSOUTH), commanded by Vice Admiral Charles R. Brown USN, who also commanded the Sixth Fleet.
 STRIKEFORSOUTH was effectively the NATO designation for the U.S. Sixth Fleet, though additional NATO headquarters personnel would eventually be assigned, while maintaining American control over its nuclear weapons on board U.S. aircraft carriers as mandated by the Atomic Energy Act of 1946.